mehdizz/SiPTA/README.txt

-As this repository is so huge, I could not mirror it to Github.
-Please check the source at https://bitbucket.org/mehdizz/sipta.

-Clone address: git clone https://mehdizz@bitbucket.org/mehdizz/sipta.git
+The code is located at my Bitbucket account.
+You can either clone it using "git clone https://mehdizz@bitbucket.org/mehdizz/sipta.git" or run the RUNME.sh script to clone it for you.

+Enjoy!
+Mehdi